rust-lang/rfcs/text/0000-sized-hierarchy.md

 frequently, being a default bound).
-It may be necessary to implement an optimisation whereby `Sized`'s supertraits are assumed to be implemented and checking them is skipped - this should be sound as all of these traits are implemented by the compiler and therefore this property can be guaranteed by the compiler implementation.
+It may be necessary to implement an optimisation whereby `Sized`'s supertraits are assumed to be implemented and checking them is skipped - this should be sound as all of these traits are implemented by the compiler and therefore this property can be guaranteed.

 Traits which are a supertrait of any of the proposed traits will not automatically imply the proposed trait in any bounds where the trait is